 - Mortgage closings and refinancing

 Pullman & Comley has experienced real estate transactional attorneys in the firm’s Bridgeport, Hartford and Stamford offices and we work closely with other practices within the firm in order to offer clients the benefit of the full range of our interdisciplinary strength.
-For example, we draw upon our Environmental Law and Litigation practice in managing environmental risk in real estate transactions and brownfield development projects and with our Land Use attorneys for assistance in seeking, defending and analyzing land use permits and approvals.
+For example, we draw upon our Environmental Law practice in managing environmental risk in real estate transactions and brownfield development projects and with our Land Use attorneys for assistance in seeking, defending and analyzing land use permits and approvals.
 We also work closely with our Business and Finance and Tax practices to structure the appropriate ownership structure and analyze tax consequences in transactions and with our Bankruptcy and Real Estate Litigation practices in restructuring troubled debt and enforcement of loan obligations.

 Increasingly, the practice represents a loyal and growing roster of clients on complex development projects and has been instrumental in the negotiation of complicated transactions involving multiple parties from both the private and public sector.